Skull Fist: Chasing the Dream (2014–2015)

 The band's second LP titled Chasing the Dream was released in January 2014.
-In a 2013 interview front man Jackie Slaughter explained the three-year gap between the debut and its follow up:
+In a 2013 interview, front man Jackie Slaughter explained the three-year gap between the debut and its follow up:

 "Money doesn't grow on trees apparently.
 We didn't have enough moula when we originally planned to record, so we pushed it back 2 months and then one month later I selfishly decided to break my neck skateboarding which put us out for another 2 months."

 At the beginning of the 2014 the band stated their European Tour with 30 dates over 14 countries.
 After the European gigs, the band gave nine concerts in Mexico.
 Between these dates they appeared at some festivals as well and completed a South American, US, and Canadian tour along with the other dates.
 The album was nominated for a Juno award in Canada and had seen the band's popularity increase.

 The band's lineup was initially unstable but since 2011 has featured founder Jackie Slaughter, guitarist Jonny Nesta and bassist Casey Slade.
 This lineup has featured on both of the band's studio albums (albeit with different drummers).

 Way of the Road and next album (2015–present)

 On 30 June 2015, Zach Slaughter left the band for approximately four months until returning.
 The band's third studio album was released on 26 October 2018, and was titled Way of the Road.
 Skull Fist is also featured in the soundtrack of horror/comedy New Zealand film, Deathgasm.

-Skull Fist is currently working on their fourth studio album, which is due for release in early 2022.
-As of July 2021, the record has yet to be released.

 In July 2021, the band's official Facebook page announced that Jonny Nesta has amicably parted ways.

-Musical style

-Skull Fist is considered to be an important part of the new wave of traditional heavy metal (NWOTHM) an ongoing movement that in recent years has seen the return of traditional sounding metal bands (similar to the Swedish glam metal revival).
-The name is taken from the new wave of British heavy metal in which the movement strongly identifies with.
-Other bands considered part of the movement include White Wizzard, Enforcer, Cauldron, Grand Magus, Striker, Holy Grail.
+Skull Fist has released their fourth album, Paid In Full, in 2022.

+On 23rd February, 2026, the band released a single, "City Gonna Burn".